rowanelley/rowanelley/README.md

 - 👋 Hi, I’m @rowanelley
 - 👀 I’m interested in D&D, Dystopian Books (Like Hunger Games & Divergent)
 - 🌱 I’m currently learning C# & HTML
-- 📫 How to reach me ... rowan.elley@gmail.com & soon: hello@rowanelley.xyz
+- 📫 How to reach me ... rowan.elley@gmail.com
-- 😄 Pronouns: He/Him - They/Them
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm conflicted to what domain provider to use!

 <!---
 rowanelley/rowanelley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.